tonybourkesdnpros/ATD-Reset-Level3/README.md

 This will **only** work on the ATD Level 3 labs but you can modidfy the YAML files and playbooks to suit other environments.

-The playbooks/configs/YAML files will set the Level 5 lab environment into one of three configurations (more comming later):
+The playbooks/configs/YAML files will set the Level 3 lab environment into one of three configurations (more comming later):

-* Default
+* Default (the way the lab originally comes)
-* eBGP-based underlay (for MP-BGP EVPN VXLAN)
-* OSPF-based underlay (for MP-BGP EVPN VXLAN)
+* EVPN VXLAN underlay and overlay

 The playbooks will set the configlets, upload any that need to be uploaded, and attach them to devices.
-It will create containers (but does not delete them).

 This does **not** create the change control or execute the change control.
 At this time, that must be done manually by an administrator.